Nerdmaster/terminal/README.md

 Note that there is some very unusual KeyEvent magic happening in the simple reader in order to verify some functionality that's not as easy to test automatically.

+As mentioned in "features", this package isn't coupled to a particular output approach.
+Check out [the goterm example](example/goterm.go) to see how you can use [goterm](https://github.com/buger/goterm) - or any output package which doesn't force its input layer on you.

 Caveats
 ===